hxtree/galaxyops/README.md

 * Picked Microsoft backed Rush over Nx, Lerna, etc. although Rush not without 404 in docs.
 * Picked PNPM over Yarn and NPM.
 Yarn workspaces are not supported in Rush.
 NPM is infamous.
 * Picked AWS exclusively for cloud provider vs cloud agnostic.
 Project assumes it will fail before AWS.
-* Picked Rush Heft to build Typescript projects because it was
+* Picked Rush Heft to build Typescript projects because it was accompanied Rush.

 Thinking about:
 https://nestjs.com/